Snowfork/apps/packages/app-polkadot-ethereum-bridge/README.md

 # @app-polkadot-ethereum-bridge

-A simple application that supports the deposit of Ethereum and ERC20 tokens to a Bank contract.
+A simple application that supports the deposit of Ethereum and ERC20 tokens to a Bank contract via Metamask.

 ## Setup